farmOS/farmOS/docs/development/module/index.md

   - log:log
 ```

+In this example, we declare dependencies on the `farm_entity` module (provided
+by the Drupal `farm` project, aka farmOS) and the `log` module (a separate
+Drupal contrib project), because this module adds a log type.
+Dependencies will
+vary depending on the needs of your module.
+Refer to the modules included with
+farmOS for examples.

 Other common files and directories in a module include:

 - `[modulename].module` - Optional PHP file for Drupal hook implementations.